 Meeting Time and Place

-After introductions and a equipment check, we will be briefed on helicopter safety and have a scenic 15 minute flight from Golden to Purcell Mountain Lodge.
+After introductions and an equipment check, we will be briefed on helicopter safety and have a scenic 15-minute flight from Golden to Purcell Mountain Lodge.
 Once settled in the Lodge we will complete an avalanche companion rescue instruction and practice session before completing our first ski tour in the area.
 We will be covering the essentials of backcountry ski equipment, efficient travel techniques and layering for comfort on a tour.

 The next two days will be spent in the backcountry areas around the lodge.